-Starting this fall, the NMSU system will disburse first-time loans for freshman borrowers 30 days after the semester starts, on September 20, 2013 for the Fall 2013 semester.
+Continuing for the Spring 2014 semester, the NMSU system will disburse first-time loans for freshman borrowers 30 days after the semester starts, on February 20, 2014.
 This change will promote retention by lowering both your debt burden, with the added benefit of lowering NMSU’s institutional default rates.

 All students face uncertainty during their first semester.
 As you adjust your schedule during the first 30 days of the semester, this delay in disbursement will give the Financial Aid Office the flexibility to adjust loan amounts to better reflect your financial aid eligibility.
 This will reduce the need for collecting returned financial aid for courses that you may have dropped during this period, thus keeping your debt burden lower, which in turn encourages you to return to NMSU.